meltwater/tau/README.md

 All functions are curried and the argument order is reversed.
 Exceptions are documented below.

-- Acronyms in all follow normal camelcase rules are not uppercase, e.g., `DateTime.isInDST` is exported as `isInDst`.
+- Acronyms follow normal camelcase rules are not uppercase, e.g., `DateTime.isInDST` is exported as `isInDst`.
   These exceptions are not explicitly listed below.
-- For instance methods, the last argument corresponds to the instance.
+- For instance methods, the last argument corresponds to the instance (`this`).
 - Some names are changed to avoid conflicts.
 - Some signatures are changed for compatibility with the functional style.
 - Any function which takes options has a `*withOptions` variant